dfinity/portal/docs/references/cli-reference/dfx-deploy.md

 ## Examples

-You can use the `dfx deploy` command to deploy all or specific canisters on the local canister execution environment, on theicor on a specified testnet.
+You can use the `dfx deploy` command to deploy all or specific canisters on the local canister execution environment, on the IC or on a specified testnet.

 For example, to deploy the `hello` project on the hypothetical `ic-pubs` testnet configured in the `dfx.json` configuration file, you can run the following command: